-The Symmetry Intrusion Management module allows Symmetry M2150 intrusion panels, third-party intrusion systems to be monitored, controlled and configured from the SMS software (Figure 1-5).
-The Intrusion Management module provides complete alarms monitoring and reporting from the same SMS software user interface used by other parts of the Security Management System.
+The Symmetry Intrusion Management module allows Symmetry intrusion panels, third-party intrusion systems to be monitored, controlled and configured from the Symmetry software (Figure 1-5).
+The

+Intrusion Management module provides complete alarms monitoring and reporting from the same user interface used by other parts of the Symmetry software.
 The module also supports alarm monitoring from Bosch D6600 Central Station communications receivers.

-Operators can arm or disarm areas, enable or disable detectors and determine the status of all parts of the intrusion system using the Command Center in the SMS software.
+Operators can arm or disarm areas, enable or disable detectors and determine the status of all parts of the intrusion system using the Command Center in the Symmetry software.